Skip to content

 • authentication

-• the active deletion cutoff
+• active deletion cutoff, when applicable

-• a final summary
+• final summary

 In --dry-run, the CLI reports what it would do instead of deleting anything.

-Each channel gets a summary line with:
+Each channel ends with:

 • scan time